steveshogren/blog-source/source/_posts/2015-11-10-compassionate-interviewing.markdown

 job does not involve whiteboard coding, puzzle questions, or anything that can be discovered with a decent IDE, so those are left out.

+We care a lot about "no jerks".
+We want our workplace to be fun, relaxing, and as devoid of social tensions as possible.
+We want candidates who are comfortable being wrong and corrected regularly, and can correct others politely.

 We do not care about any question that could be easily be answered by Google.
 If an internet search can easily answer the question, it is pointless to care if the human in front of me happens to know it.
 Given the search revolution of the last decade, the value of memorized facts falls to almost zero.
+Facts as a proxy for actual job skill probably used to be pretty accurate until the internet allowed every interview question to be public record.

+## Scoring

 I'd love to believe that a perfect productivity score can be invented.
 Unfortunately, measuring developer productivity needs to be solved first.